jgamio/helloworld/README.txt

-After copy the files need to do
+1- After copy the files need to do

 npm install

+to install the libraries

-the main procedures are  on routes/index.js to run the test do these
+2- the main procedures are  on routes/index.js to run the test do these

 npm star

-the test is on test/index.test.js to run the test do these
+3 - the test is on test/index.test.js
+to run the test do these

 npm test